ailanisl/ailanisl.github.io/_posts/2025-07-03-used-books.md

 tags: reading
 image: /assets/img/posts/used_book_haul.jpg
 ---
-I have one nagging vice in my life – that is collecting physical books, old used paperback books especially.
+I have one nagging vice in my life – that is collecting physical books, especially old used paperback books.
+The sunworn spines, the teal-painted edges, and the occasional stained drop of coffee.

  <img src="/assets/img/posts/used_book_haul.jpg">